-Note: Numbers in parenthesis are the standard errors. ***, **, * show significant level at
+Note: Numbers in parentheses are standard errors. ***, **, * show significant level at

 1%, 5%, and 10%, respectively.
-Source: Authors’ computation
+Source: Authors’ computations.

-All ordered logit coefficients show the expected signs.
-In addition, the magnitude of coefficients deserves special attention.
-Our results point to the significance of structural characteristics in explaining the club convergence formation.
+All the ordered logit coefficients show the expected signs.
+Additionally, the magnitude of the coefficients deserves special attention.
+Our results point to the significance of structural characteristics in explaining club convergence formation.
 Specifically, the share of employment in the manufacturing sector is the most important structural element driving club convergence.
-One point increment in the manufacturing employment ratio would significantly raise the probability of a province converging to the middle-wage club (club 2) by 18% while reducing the likelihood of a province converging to the low-wage club (club 3).
-In this respect, our findings appreciate the conventional view that claims labor productivity is generally higher – therefore, higher wage – in the manufacturing sector.
-The investment share to GDP and labor force participation rate are the other important structural determinants, to a lesser extent than the share of employment in the manufacturing sector but larger effect than the initial level of real wage in 2008.
-Overall, our results imply that the mechanism of club convergence formation in real wage across Indonesian provinces mainly works through underlying attributes in regional labor market conditions.
-Next, we elaborate on the effects of each factor in more detail.
+A one-point increment in the manufacturing employment ratio would significantly raise the probability of a province converging to the middle-wage club (club 2) by 18% while reducing the likelihood of a province converging to the low-wage club (club 3).
+In this respect, our findings appreciate the conventional view that claims labour productivity is generally higher – therefore, higher wages – in the manufacturing sector.
+The investment share in GDP and labour force participation rate is the other important structural determinant, to a lesser extent than the share of employment in the manufacturing sector, but has a larger effect than the initial level of real wage in 2008.
+Overall, our results imply that the mechanism of club convergence formation in real wages across Indonesian provinces mainly works through underlying attributes in regional labour market conditions.
+Next, we elaborate on the effects of each factor in detail.

-Manufacture employment share has a positive effect for club 1 and club 2, while it shows a negative effect for club 3, which means the province with a higher manufacturing employment share has a higher wage than the rest.
-This result is also consistent with the finding of Felipe et al. (2019) in which high-tech manufacturing firms generally pay higher wages in Indonesia.
-Furthermore, they also reveal that differences are likely due in part to differences in skill requirements of the manufacturing sector, with average levels of education and training significantly higher.
-Moreover, the high productivity rate in the manufacturing sector often becomes the main reason labor in the manufacturing sector often earns a higher wage than labor in other sectors.
-Strain (2019) finds evidence that there is a strong linkage between productivity and wages.
-In detail, he describes that when properly measured, productivity and compensations show very similar trends in the last few decades.
+The manufacturing employment share has a positive effect for clubs 1 and 2, whereas it shows an adverse effect for club 3, which means that the province with a higher manufacturing employment share has a higher wage than the rest.
+This result is also consistent with Felipe et al. (2019) finding, in which high-tech manufacturing firms generally pay higher wages in Indonesia.
+Furthermore, they also reveal that differences are likely due in part to differences in the skill requirements of the manufacturing sector, with average levels of education and training being significantly higher.
+Moreover, the high productivity rate in the manufacturing sector often becomes the main reason labour in the manufacturing sector often earns a higher wage than labour in other sectors.
+Strain (2019) finds evidence of a strong link between productivity and wages.
+In detail, he describes that when properly measured, productivity and compensation show very similar trends in the last few decades.

-Similar to the share of manufacturing employment, the investment to GDP ratio also demonstrates a positive effect towards higher wage clubs.
-This result is also similar to the finding of Baskoro et al. (2019), which concludes that the relatively higher wage in Foreign Direct Investment (FDI) companies is possibly explained by the higher productivity of labor, which represents an improvement of labor skill and in line with the shift of Indonesian industrial character.
-Lipsey & Sjoholm (2001) highlight the higher level of education of workers in foreign-owned firms as the main factor explaining why foreign-owned firms in Indonesia might pay a high price for labor.
+Similar to the share of manufacturing employment, the investment-to-GDP ratio also demonstrates a positive effect on higher wage clubs.
+This result is also similar to the finding of Baskoro et al. (2019), who conclude that the relatively higher wage in FDI companies is possibly explained by the higher productivity of labour, which represents an improvement of labour skill and in line with the shift in Indonesian industrial character.
+Lipsey & Sjoholm (2001) highlight the higher level of workers' education in foreign-owned firms as the main factor explaining why foreign-owned firms in Indonesia might pay a high price for labour.
 Another reason is that foreign-owned firms wish to reduce employee turnover to secure their technological advantages from being copied by their competitors.
-The significance of investment in affecting regional wage also implies regional imbalance in economic development where investment activities are largely concentrated in a few provinces with better infrastructure, strategic geographical position, and natural resource endowment.
+The significance of investment in affecting regional wage also implies a regional imbalance in economic development, where investment activities are largely concentrated in a few provinces with better infrastructure, strategic geographical position, and natural resource endowment.
 For example, provinces like Jakarta, Banten, and Riau islands are in club 1 and have better infrastructures than other provinces.
-These provinces also have strategic geographical location which surrounded by well-managed transportation infrastructure, and thus will induce higher labor and capital mobility.
+These provinces also have strategic geographical locations surrounded by well-managed transportation infrastructure, and thus will induce higher labour and capital mobility.